gumaerc-testorg/16.01-fall-2005/content/pages/syllabus.md

 ### Assignments / Solutions

 Work to be completed by students.
 Each lecture has one associated problem.
-The problem and its solution are linked in both the section table and in the {{% resource_link a6eb2151-6f41-806d-94ff-dc83eb5f4337 "assignments" %}} section.
-[Systems and Labs]({{< baseurl >}}/pages/systems-labs-04) assignments, or "Systems Problems", are larger in scope than individual problem set problems, and may be project-based or lab-based.
+The problem and its solution are linked in both the section table and in the {{% resource_link a6eb2151-6f41-806d-94ff-dc83eb5f4337 "assignments" %}} section. {{% resource_link "87e8f47c-351c-ccd4-50e9-b5e03c5bbee2" "Systems and Labs" %}} assignments, or "Systems Problems", are larger in scope than individual problem set problems, and may be project-based or lab-based.

 ### Handouts / Supporting Files